Tea Brewing Calculator

 Gong Fu - traditional Chinese style of brewing.
 You add a lot of leaves and steep the tea multiple times (up to 10-20!) at a high temperature.
 You pour the water in and out immediately (the quantity of leaves allows the tea to steep in no time).
 This style produces more flavourful infusions, which change over time.
 Also, the amount of caffeine is naturally higher, so be careful if you're sensitive to it.

 Cold brew - did you know that you can brew tea in the fridge?
 A cold brew is the perfect choice for summer.
 Just enter how much tea you'd like to have, and the calculator will give you a set of instruction.

 - Enter the volume of your vessel - you can brew in a gaiwan, teapot, or in a cup.
 It's best to use a porcelain or earthenware vessel.
 You can change the volume unit, which is by default US customary cups (237 ml).

 If you want a guide to the brewing process, select "yes" next to "step-by-step instruction".
 If you choose "no," the calculator will output only the needed quantity of tea, water temperature, and steeping time.

 Follow the instructions in the calculator.
-If you don't have a variable temperature control kettle, use the built-in water cooling calculator, which is based on the calculations and experiments of our physicist.
+If you don't have a variable temperature control kettle, use the built-in, which is based on the calculations and experiments of our physicist.
 You'll be instructed on how to reach the right water temperature by how long you should wait, how much cold water to add, or by pouring water from one cup to another.